gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     variable ``GMX_GPU_ID`` can be set differently for the ranks on different nodes to achieve that result.

-``-gputasks``
+``-tasks``

+    A string that specifies the ID numbers of the GPUs to be used by corresponding GPU tasks on ranks of this node.
+For example, "[NB:GPU0][NB:GPU2][NB:GPU0][NB:GPU2]" maps GPUs with IDs 0 and 2 each to share the nonbonded work of the four ranks of the node.
+The assignment "[NB:GPU1;PME:GPU1]" maps the nonbonded and PME work of the single rank of that node to GPU 1.
+The assignment "[NB:GPU1][NB:GPU2][PME:GPU0]" maps the work on the PME-only rank to a GPU.
+Eiher upper or lower case may be used, any whitespace may be inserted, and "GPU" may be abbreviated "G".

-    A string that specifies the ID numbers of the GPUs to be used by corresponding GPU tasks on this node.
-For example, "0011" specifies that the first two GPU tasks will use GPU 0, and the other two use GPU 1.
-When using this option, the number of ranks must be known to mdrun, as well as where tasks of different types should be run, such as by using ``-nb gpu``.
+    mdrun is not able to implement arbitrary task assignments, so you will receive descriptive errors where a well-formed assignment string cannot be implemented.
+In particular, when using this option, the number of ranks must be known to mdrun (e.g. by using ``-ntmpi``, as well as where tasks of different types should be run, such as by using ``-nb gpu -pme gpu``.

 Examples for mdrun on one node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^